The Prostate Gland

 Why is the prostatic fluid so important?
 In order for a single sperm to fertilise an egg produced by a woman’s ovaries the sperm must first get out of the ejaculate – the clump of tens of thousands of sperm cells produced by the testicles (testes).
 The prostate produces certain chemical substances which helps the separation of individual sperm from the seminal fluid.

 This separation is essential to allow sperm to swim a huge distance in relative terms, and at very considerable speed relative to their size, to meet up with an egg before any other sperm can do so.

-Yes, the tube carrying urine (the urethra) from the bladder to the penis runs right through the prostate gland, so some conditions of the prostate can cause urinary problems, unless treated.
-In other cases the treatment itself may give rise to urinary problems.
-The prostate gland lies close to the bladder and rectum which means that certain treatments of the prostate have a risk of some damage to these organs.
+The tube carrying urine (urethra) from the bladder to the penis runs right through the prostate gland, so some conditions of the prostate can cause serious urinary problems, unless treated.
+In other cases, the treatment itself may give rise to urinary problems.
+The prostate gland lies close to the bladder and rectum which means that certain treatments of the prostate have a risk of some damage to these organs with undesirable consequences.

 The various treatments for prostate cancer may cause a number of unwanted “side effects” after treatment – such as urinary incontinence (leakage), especially as the urethra runs through the prostate gland, or erectile dysfunction as the nerves controlling erections run along the external walls of the prostate and may be damaged by treatment.